steux/cc7800/README.md

 - Uses only 1 byte of RAM
 - Scattering of ROM data is supported through the scattered keyword, which greatly simplifies the use of Holey DMA and sprite data layout.
-- X and Y registers are directly mapped to X and Y variables, just like if they weree declared as unsigned char global variables.
+- X and Y registers are directly mapped to X and Y variables, just like if they were declared as unsigned char global variables.
 - All C constructs are implemented (for, if, while, goto, etc).
 - Clean bootstrap code is automatically generated